pragnyanramtha/rezo-search/README.md

 **Live Demo URL:** [https://rezo-search.onrender.com](https://rezo-search.onrender.com)

+**NOTE:** Search results have been limited to 5 per search for conserving API costs.
+(API credits do not grow on github)

 ## ✨ Features

 -   **Multi-Source Aggregation**: Fetches results from multiple search providers in parallel for comprehensive coverage.